saezlab/CellNOptR/index.md

 ## CellNOpt Implementations

 ### _CellNOptR (R packages)_
 A series of packages are available in R. The core CellNOpt is available on BioConductor web site: CellNOptR, revision 1.4.0.
-Newest and oldest version are also available in our [Downloads](http://www.ebi.ac.uk/saezrodriguez/cno/downloads.html) page.
+The most recent updates from [_Gjerga, Trairatphisan, Gabor et al. 2020_](https://www.biorxiv.org/content/10.1101/2020.03.04.976852v1) are available [here](https://github.com/saezlab/cellnopt).

 [CellNOptR](http://www.bioconductor.org/packages/release/bioc/html/CellNOptR.html) contains the core functions as well as the boolean and steady states version.
 It implements the workflow described in Saez-Rodriguez et al Mol Sys Bio 2009, with extended capabilities for multiple time points.